 Last century, a young man and his girlfriend got into a serious argument while watching a movie at a drive-in theater.
 He locked her in the refreshment stand and burned the building down.
 He then set a noose and hung himself from a tree outside the Kerry County Courthouse.
 Witnesses have reported seeing the figure of a man hanging from the tree, and that of a woman running around the tree.
 Others have heard the voices of the doomed couple arguing and have felt warm breath on their necks.

 5. Highway 281 Between Johnson City and Blanco, Blanco Co.

-A man a with a denim work shirt and khaki pants has flagged down multiple drivers on this stretch of road.
+A man with a denim work shirt and khaki pants has flagged down multiple drivers on this stretch of road.
 When the unsuspecting drivers stop, they see that the man is clenching a knife.
 Each time, his neck is rubbed raw and dripping blood.
 This is presumed to be the spirit of Mr. Lackey, a homicidal maniac who killed nine members of his own family at the turn of the 20th century.
 Ripe with thoughts of revenge, the citizens of Johnson City broke Lackey out of the Blanco Jailhouse where he awaited trial.
-They then preceded to hang him from a tree along a wagon trail that runs parallel to Highway 281.
-Legend has it that the mob had chosen a rope that was too thin to choke Lackey, so he hanged for hours before he died.
+They then proceeded to hang him from a tree along a wagon trail that runs parallel to Highway 281.
+Legend has it that the mob had chosen a rope that was too thin to choke Lackey, so he hung for hours before he died.
 Advice: Don't stop for hitchhikers on this stretch of 281.